I Lituani: Prologue

 From the battlements of a castle in Lithuania, Albano, an aged bard, moans that his country is being destroyed by the Teutons.
 Aldona, a Lithuanian princess, wonders about her brother, Arnoldo, and Walter, her husband, and invites everyone to pray.
 Arnoldo and Walter return and announce a heinous betrayal by Vitoldo, one of their leaders, which has led to the defeat of the Lithuanian army.
-Walter tells his wife about his plan to defeat the Teutonic Knights, and swears his eternal love for her before leaving to avenge the Lithuanians.
+Walter tells his wife about his plan to defeat the Teutonic Knights, and swears his eternal love for her before leaving to avenge the Lithuanians ("Mia sposa, angelo mio..." : Walter, Aldona).

 Act 1

 Ten years later, in the cathedral square of Marienburg, the Teutonic Knights celebrate the new Grand Master of the Teutonic Order, Corrado Wallenrod, who is actually Walter.
 Vitoldo is furious, because he believes he should be Grand Master.
 Ten Lithuanian prisoners in chains are brought to be sacrificed in Corrado's honour at the celebration; Arnoldo is one of them.
-Corrado unexpectedly frees them, and afterwards Arnoldo realizes that Corrado is actually Walter.
+Corrado unexpectedly frees them, and afterwards Arnoldo realizes that Corrado is actually Walter (Aria, O rimembranze : Arnoldo).
 Arnoldo runs into his sister, Aldona, who has come to Marienburg after entering a convent, hoping to find Walter.
 Albano, Arnoldo, and Aldona set out to find Walter in the castle.

 Act 2

 In a large hall of the castle where the celebration is being held, Corrado invites everyone to dance and sing.
-Arnoldo and Aldona, disguised as bards, sing about the sad fate of Lithuania, predicting its imminent liberation.
+Arnoldo and Aldona, disguised as bards, sing about the sad fate of Lithuania, predicting its imminent liberation (Sui Lituani...
+La dolce patria, un di fiorente e lieta : Arnoldo).
 The Teutonic Knights object, and Corrado hurls himself towards Arnoldo, while Aldona tries to separate them.
 Corrado orders the knights to sheath their swords, and Albano tries to convince Corrado not to give his true identity away.
 Vitoldo recognizes Aldona, but Corrado orders the judgement against Aldona and Arnoldo be adjourned so that the celebration can continue.

 Act 3

-Aldona comes out of the ruins of a cloister, where a battle between the Lithuanians and Teutonic Knights is taking place nearby.
+Aldona comes out of the ruins of a cloister, where a battle between the Lithuanians and Teutonic Knights is taking place nearby (Come lugubre : Aldona).
 She meets Walter, and hopes for a happy future of love, but Walter has been betrayed for causing the defeat of the Teutonic Knights by the Lithuanians.
 Later, back in the castle, Albano tells Walter that a secret court has sentenced Walter to death.
 Rather than falling into enemy hands, Walter drinks poison and exults in the victory of the Lithuanians, asking Albano to give Aldona his last farewell.
 Aldona arrives, and Walter dies in her arms.
 The Willi, divine spirits of Lithuania, arrive to welcome the glorious warrior's soul.